LDSorg/lds.org-api-documentation/README.md

 Area & Stakes
 ---

-Contais an array of stakes, but lacks the area meta data.
+Contains an array of stakes, but lacks the area meta data.

     GET /directory/services/ludrs/unit/current-user-units/